simonprickett/simonprickett/README.md

 # Simon Prickett

 Hi - thanks for dropping by.
-I'm Simon Prickett, an experienced software professional.
+I'm Simon Prickett, an experienced developer relations professional.

 I'm currently employed as the Principal Developer Advocate for [Redis](https://redis.com) where I lead the team that develops course materials and accompanying example applications, videos and blog posts for our online [Redis University](https://university.redis.com) courses.
 I'm the principal teacher for the [Redis for JavaScript (Node.js) Developers course](https://university.redis.com/courses/ru102js/), and have also contributed to the [Redis Streams](https://university.redis.com/courses/ru202/) and [Redis for Java Developers](https://university.redis.com/courses/ru102j/) courses.